 Vehicle as a partner[Envisioning Project]: Research, Envisioned, Conceptualized and Designed Interactive scenarios for Semi Autonomous vehicle for patrol and field officers.

 The initial journey started with doing a ride along in order to get a sneak peek into the life of field officer.
 One of pressing concern was how these officers multitasked with 4 device to 5 devices simultaneously while trying to be situationally aware.
-Voice as a modality was being commonly used while they interacted continuously with a dispatcher.
+Voice as a modality was being commonly used as they continuously with a dispatch and .

 Defining the voice interactions flow for 9 use case scenarios, stating the possible user and system response, the different non-visual feedbacks and different possibilities of error and confirmation handling.
 These multiple possibilities were discussed within development and design team to prototype for validation in Animate CC.( flash based prototyping).